J0shCIbad/CPSC240-x86AssemblyHW/ArrayBubbleSort (240 HW 3)/README.txt

-README for Sum of Array of Integers (HW2 for CSUF CPSC240-03, Floyd Holliday, Fall 2020)
+README for Bubble Sorting an Array of Integers (HW3 for CSUF CPSC240-03, Floyd Holliday, Fall 2020)
 Time-stamp: <2020-10-04 12:26:04 Josh Ibad>
 ------------------------------------------------------------
-	Program name: "Sum of Array of Integers" (HW 2 for CPSC 240-03, Fall 2020)
+	Program name: "Bubble Sorting an Array of Integers" (HW 3 for CPSC 240-03, Fall 2020)
-	Details: Calculates the integer circumference and area of a circle given its integer radius, using the egyptian estimation of pi.
+	Details: Prompts user to input an array of integers, repeats the array for confirmation, and sorts the array.
+Ticks at the beginning and end of execution are also displayed.
 	Copyright (C) 2020  Josh Ibad

 	This program is free software: you can redistribute it and/or modify